 Now, time for some disadvantages of distance learning mode of education.

-The Cons of Distance Learning
+The Cons of Online education and Distance Learning

 Every coin has two sides to it.
 Same is the case with distance education.
 We now explore the flip side.